NZCAR "PiP" Facial Recognition Service Now Available

 It’s as simple as taking a picture and registering your pet before they go missing.

-It also has the huge advantange that it is a mobile capable technology.
-This puts the technology in the hands of many more people, who can all act as a "Good Samaritans" when they find a lost pet.
+It also has the huge advantange that it is a mobile capable technology - without the need for a microchip reader to work.
+This puts the technology in the hands of many more people, who can all act as a "Good Samaritan" when they find a lost pet.

 What does it cost?